OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

     :alt: Cloak-Framework
     :align: center

-* Privacy Interpreter, complete privacy parameters check for the transaction.
+* Privacy Interpreter, completes privacy parameters check for the transaction.
-* Key Management Enclave, provide data encryption and decryption functions inside Enclave to protect users' data information from being stolen by third parties.
+* Key Management Enclave, provides data encryption and decryption functions inside Enclave to protect users' data information from being stolen by third parties.
 * EVM Enclave, responsible for the execution of confidential smart contracts and output the execution result.